Jesus: Christ myth theory

-Apart from his own disciples and followers, the Jews of Jesus' day generally rejected him as the messiah, as do the great majority of Jews today.
+Apart from his own disciples and followers, the Jews of Jesus's day generally rejected him as the messiah, as does Judaism today.
 Christian theologians, ecumenical councils, reformers and others have written extensively about Jesus over the centuries.
-Christian sects and schisms have often been defined or characterized by their descriptions of Jesus.
-Meanwhile, Manichaeans, Gnostics, Muslims, Druzes, the Baháʼí Faith, and others, have found prominent places for Jesus in their religions.
+Christian denominations have often been defined or characterized by their descriptions of Jesus.
+Meanwhile, Manichaeans, Gnostics, Muslims, Druzes, the Baháʼís, and others have found prominent places for Jesus in their religions.

-Christian
+Christianity

 Jesus is the central figure of Christianity.
-Although Christian views of Jesus vary, it is possible to summarize the key beliefs shared among major denominations, as stated in their catechetical or confessional texts.
-Christian views of Jesus are derived from various sources, including the canonical gospels and New Testament letters such as the Pauline epistles and the Johannine writings.
+Although Christian views of Jesus vary, it is possible to summarize the key beliefs shared by the major denominations, as stated in their catechetical or confessional texts.
+Christian views of Jesus are derived from the texts of the New Testament, including the canonical gospels and letters such as the Pauline epistles and the Johannine writings.
 These documents outline the key beliefs held by Christians about Jesus, including his divinity, humanity, and earthly life, and that he is the Christ and the Son of God.
 Despite their many shared beliefs, not all Christian denominations agree on all doctrines, and both major and minor differences on teachings and beliefs have persisted throughout Christianity for centuries.

 The New Testament states that the resurrection of Jesus is the foundation of the Christian faith.
 Christians believe that through his sacrificial death and resurrection, humans can be reconciled with God and are thereby offered salvation and the promise of eternal life.
-Recalling the words of John the Baptist on the day after Jesus' baptism, these doctrines sometimes refer to Jesus as the Lamb of God, who was crucified to fulfill his role as the servant of God.
+Recalling the words of John the Baptist in the gospel of John, these doctrines sometimes refer to Jesus as the Lamb of God, who was crucified to fulfil his role as the servant of God.
 Jesus is thus seen as the new and last Adam, whose obedience contrasts with Adam's disobedience.
 Christians view Jesus as a role model, whose God-focused life believers are encouraged to imitate.

-At present, most Christians believe that Jesus is both human and the Son of God.
+Most Christians believe that Jesus is both human and the Son of God.
 While there has been theological debate over his nature, Trinitarian Christians generally believe that Jesus is the Logos, God's incarnation and God the Son, both fully divine and fully human.
-However, the doctrine of the Trinity is not universally accepted among Christians.
-With the Reformation, Christians such as Michael Servetus and the Socinians started questioning the ancient creeds that had established Jesus' two natures.
+The doctrine of the Trinity is not universally accepted among Christians.
+With the Reformation, Christians such as Michael Servetus and the Socinians started questioning the ancient creeds that had established Jesus's two natures.
 Nontrinitarian Christian groups include the Church of Jesus Christ of Latter-day Saints, Unitarians and Jehovah's Witnesses.

-Christians revere not only Jesus himself, but also his name.
+Christians revere not only Jesus but also his name.
 Devotions to the Holy Name of Jesus go back to the earliest days of Christianity.
 These devotions and feasts exist in both Eastern and Western Christianity.